-To recognise the ways that parents already support their child's learning at home and build upon this further.
+To recognise the ways that parents and families already support their child's learning at home and build upon this further.

-Practitioners and parents can have different understandings about what learning at home is.
+Practitioners, educators, parents and families can all have different understandings about what learning at home is.
 Work should be undertaken in partnership to ensure clarity and a shared understanding.
 Cultural change is also required to move away from common assumptions that learning at home is confined to homework.
-Practitioners should be cautious regarding their communications to parents to ensure that learning at home is not promoted solely as homework.
+Practitioners and educators should be cautious regarding their communications to parents and families to ensure that learning at home is not promoted solely as homework.

 Evidence from the Growing Up in Scotland Study (Melhuish, 2010) suggests that children from less advantaged households are less likely to experience a wide range of 'home learning' activities than children from more advantaged households.
-It is important therefore that ELC settings and schools develop and regularly review their learning at home policy in consultation with parents, children and young people, and the community to ensure that it is appropriate for your establishment community.
+It is important therefore that ELC settings and schools develop and regularly review their Learning at Home Policy in consultation with parents, families, children, young people, and the community to ensure that it is appropriate for your establishment.